therealtomato/AEGIS-OVERDRIVE/README.md

  - Downing system
  - New Gamemode [Chaos]
- - 6 New weapons [5 melees, 1 firearm]
+ - 6 New weapons [5 melees, 2 firearms]

 ## Semi-Release